scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 # Web Hosting and Other Topics

-Today is a grab-bag of hopefully interesting topics
+A grab-bag of hopefully interesting topics

 ## Plan

-1. Digression: How to reach students
-1. Questions or concerns about A8 (quiz)?
-1. Review solution to A7 (signup form).
-Reminder about time-and-work form
 1. Web hosting on Tempest
 1. Unicode
-1. Inclusivity?
+1. Inclusivity and Internationalization

-## Assignment 7

-We'll look at my solution to [Assignment 7 (Signup)](../../solutions/a07-signup/signup.html)

 ## Web Hosting